 The long-term bank deposit ratings of Ulster Bank Limited (UBL) and Ulster Bank Ireland Limited (UBIL) have been downgraded to Baa2 from Baa1, the long-term issuer rating of UBL to Baa2 from Baa1, the (P) senior unsecured debt rating of UBIL to (P)Baa2 from (P)Baa1 and the dated subordinated rating of UBIL to Ba1 from Baa3.
 This follows the downgrade of the ratings of its parent, RBS plc, to A3/P-2 from A2/P-1.
 The outlook on the ratings of UBL and UBIL is negative, in line with the outlook on the senior ratings of RBS and that on the standalone ratings of UBL and UBIL.
 There is no impact on the D-/ba3 standalone credit assessment of either UBL or UBIL or on the negative outlooks that continue to reflect the significant uncertainty about the speed and magnitude of further asset quality deterioration on Ulster Bank's asset quality.
-The ratings continue to reflect the incorporation of a very high level of parental support into the ratings of both UBL (incorporated in Northern Ireland) and UBIL (incorporated in Ireland).
+The ratings continue to reflect the incorporated in Ireland).
 This is based on Moody's assessment that Ulster Bank Group (which includes both UBL and UBIL) is a core subsidiary of Royal Bank of Scotland Group (RBS Group) and is likely to remain so.
 Ulster Bank Group (the consolidated entity) is an integral part of RBS Group's strategy and this has been evidenced by the ongoing high levels of support through the provision of capital and funding support.
-Moody's expects this high commitment to continue and therefore have maintained a high level of parental support in the supported ratings of UBL and UBIL.
+Moody's expects this high commitment to continue and therefore have maintained a high level of parental support in the supported ratings of UBL Group in the support in the supported ratings of UBL and UBIL.